adheesha-chamod/spring-boot-project/README.md

 ### 3. Start the MySQL and Apache servers

 Start the MySQL and Apache servers using XAMPP.
 MySQL server has to run on port 3306.

-Use following URL to access the phpMyAdmin.
+Access phpMyAdmin using the following URL:

 ```
 http://localhost/phpmyadmin/